 An intelligent assistance system for power grid operation - ABS for the power grid

 Our “ABS for the power grid” project involves conducting research on the highly dynamic properties of intelligent battery storage systems and their possible applications, such as automatically maintaining grid frequency.
 Because they are capable of storing electrical energy, battery storage systems are becoming increasingly important in energy supply.
 The available technologies in this field are already well advanced.
-What’s new is the concept of using battery storage and other quick start systems to provide grid operators with new, highly dynamic system services to ensure system stability, as well as defining the need for such services and the requirements to implement them in both a national and a European context.
+What’s new is the concept of using battery storage to provide grid operators with new, highly dynamic system services to ensure system stability, as well as defining the need for such services and the requirements to implement them in both a national and a European context.

 Austria's electricity grid - batteries for better grid stability

 “At the heart of the project is a 1-MW/500-kWh battery storage system.
 Lithium-ion battery cell technologies are a proven standard.
-By contrast, inverters have to be custom designed to ensure they provide sufficient flexibility for conducting research in a highly dynamic range and have their own parameterisation options for running field tests"
+By contrast, inverters have to be custom designed to ensure they provide sufficient flexibility for conducting research in a highly dynamic range and have their own parameterisation options for running field tests."

 Austrian Power Grid